What is Clear-To-Close on FHA Loans?

 Mortgage Process Leading To Clear-to-Close on FHA Loans

-Gustan Cho Associates is one of the few national mortgage companies offering TBD Property Underwriting Approvals.
-Once borrowers get approve/ eligible per DU or LP FINDINGS with a solid TBD Property Underwriting Pre-Approval that has been fully underwritten and signed off by a mortgage underwriter, they can go and shop for a home.
+Gustan Cho Associates is one of the few national mortgage companies that offers TBD Property Underwriting Approvals.
+When borrowers get approved based on DU or LP findings and receive a solid TBD Property Underwriting Pre-Approval signed by a mortgage underwriter, they can start shopping for a home.

 What Does Conditional Approval Mean?